-C. Statewideness.
-Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one):

-If yes, specify the waiver of statewideness that is requested (check each that applies):
+of the A ct in order to use institutional income and resource rules for the medically needy (select one): Not Applicable No Yes C. Statewio (select o deness.
+Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act No Yes If y es, specify the waiver of statewideness that is requested (check each that applies): Yes If yes, specify the waiver of statewideness that is requested (check each that applies): Geographic Limitation.

-Geographic Limitation.
 A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:

-Limited Implementation of Participant-Direction.
+Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: Limited Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to make Limited Implementation of Participant-Direction.
 A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
 Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.
 Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area: